-By now you may know a little bit about how a ketogenic diet can be beneficial for fighting cancer, lowering inflammation, and losing weight.
+By now you may know a little bit about how a ketogenic diet can be beneficial for lowering inflammation, improving overall health, and losing weight.
 But what about our unique health needs as women?
 It turns out that there are variations of the standard ketogenic diet that may be especially beneficial for us and the health concerns that we face, especially as we get older!

 Here’s a breakdown of what it is and how it can be helpful for you.